Rolex new model

 ⓒ Rolex

-This year’s new Rolex models are different from the bold freshness shown by last year’s Land-Dweller.
-Instead, They show evolution by refining functions, Combining materials, And perfecting details within familiar collections.
-Each of these changes clearly reveals Rolex’s intentions.
-Therefore, Rather than being a flashy evolution, These new models may be the result of Rolex achieving the highest level of perfection in the way it does best.
+This year's new Rolex models are different from the bold freshness shown by last year's Land-Dweller.
+Instead, They have evolved by refining functions, Combining materials and polishing details within familiar collections.
+Each of these changes clearly reflects Rolex's intentions.
+Therefore, Rather than being a flashy evolution, These new products may be the result of Rolex achieving the highest level of perfection in the way it does best.

 Felix